 After seeing how much value this service provided for us internally as well as for our customers, we’ve decided to give everyone access to it!

-Clicking “Asset Inventory” in the top menu will now bring you to the domains view.
+Clicking “Assets” in the top menu will now bring you to the domains view.

-Here you can, as usual, add new domains using “Add Manually” or import via Google analytics / Route53 (Professional plan feature).
+Here you can, as usual, add new domains using “Add Manually” or import via Google analytics / Route53.

 Note: to leverage the new Autodiscovery feature we strongly encourage you to always add a top domain without any subdomains (i.e. example.com).

 When you’ve added your domains, you’ll see them listed under “Assets”:

 Here’s where the magic happens!
-Clicking one the domain will bring you to the Subdomains overview page.
+Clicking one the asset will bring you to the Subdomains overview page:

 In Subdomains view, you’ll find the actual autodiscovery feature.
 A list of the subdomains that we have discovered will be listed and searchable.

 To add a new profile from the autodiscovered subdomains, simply click “Create scan profile” to the right: